dipplestix/q-rl-marketing/README.md

 _This has only been tested on OSX_

-1. Download a release of QD and have that running
+1. Download a release of Wave and have that running

 2. Create a python environment in the home app directory and install reqirements
 ```bash